JasonPollman/ProtoLib/ReadMe.md

 # ProtoLib
 ------
 **The namespace friendly prototype library.**
-*"There's nothing wrong with modifying primitive prototypes, as long as you do it right."*
+> There's nothing wrong with modifying built-in prototypes, as long as you do it right.

 ------
-ProtoLib is a fast, node and browser friendly JavaScript library.
-It "tucks" library methods inside a single, customizable property attached to *Object.prototype*.
+**Some of the magic from Javascript comes from the ability to modify built-in types... but it's also taboo.**

-Currently *tested* and working in Node.js, Chrome, Firefox, Safari, IE 10 & 11.
+It can lead to dangerous library collisions.
+That's where *ProtoLib* comes to the rescue.
+It's is a fast, Node.js and browser friendly JavaScript library that "tucks" utility methods inside a single, customizable property added to *Object.prototype*.

-Basically, I got sick of writing the same library methods over and over, dealing with static methods, and colliding libraries...
+Static utility methods are cumbersome and don't lend themselves to *easy reading*.
+Basically, I grew tired of using static libraries, and re-writing utility methods over various projects... enter ProtoLib.

-...Enter ProtoLib.
+Currently tested and working in Node.js, Chrome, Firefox, Safari, IE 10 & 11.

 ## Features
 ---